Colton Hills Community School

 Colton Hills Community School is a mixed secondary school and sixth form situated in the Goldthorn Park area of Wolverhampton, West Midlands, England.

 Admissions

-The school has over 950 pupils on its roll, including sixth formers.
-It is situated halfway between Goldthorn Park and Colton Hills.
+The school has over 1100 pupils on its roll, including sixth formers.
+It is situated halfway between Goldthorn Park and Penn.
 Park Hill is to the east, and the school is close to the LEA boundary with Dudley (Sedgley).
 Access is via the A4039, to the north, and is not far from the A449, to the west.

 History

 Grammar school

 Wolverhampton Municipal Grammar School was on Newhampton Road East, run by Wolverhampton Education Committee, and was co-educational, when Wolverhampton was in Staffordshire.
 The building is now the Newhampton Centre of City of Wolverhampton College.
 It was known as the Higher Grade School from 1894 to 1921, and Wolverhampton Municipal Secondary School from 1921 to 1945.
 From 1977, the building was used by Valley Park School until 1989.

 The school was commonly known as the 'Muni', and its motto was Post Tenebras Lux, which means 'Out of Darkness Comes Light', which is also the motto of the City of Wolverhampton itself.

 Colton Hills Community School currently houses 1,009 students.